Insight launches a customizable iOS browser with support for extensions – TechCrunch

 The team decided to refocus their efforts on another idea they had been tossing around internally for some time.

 “We realized that the problem we were solving isn’t medicine-specific.
 The fundamental problem was that the internet is just not one-size-fits-all.
-So we thought, what if everyone could have this lability to customize their browser experience the way we’re doing for this one population?
-They could really mould their browser their own needs,” Jain said.
+So we thought, what if everyone could have this ability to customize their browser experience the way we’re doing for this one population?
+They could really mold their browser to their own needs,” Jain said.

 That’s how Insight came to life.

-Insight was built by a small team, including Jain, whose engineering background includes time at Google, Uber and Calico, and fellow co-founders Abhinav Sharma, previously of Quora, Mozilla Labs, and Facebook, and Shubhi Nigam, previously a PM at Newgen Software.
+Insight was built by a small team, including Jain, whose engineering background includes time at Google, Uber and Calico, and fellow co-founders Abhinav Sharma, previously of Quora, Mozilla Labs and Facebook, and Shubhi Nigam, previously a PM at Newgen Software.

 The company is backed by a seed round of $1.5 million from Y Combinator, Heartcore Capital and Altair Capital.